collective/collective.cron/README.rst

 JobRunner
 ---------
-A cron jobrunner is a named adapter which:
+A cron jobrunner is either a named adapter which:
     - adapts the plonesite and the current cron
-    - implements IJobRunbner, and specially defines a **run** method.
+    - implements IJobRunbner, and specially defines a **run** method. or is a traversal script which takes no paramaters

-A base class exists in collective cron, just inherit from it.
+For adapter based Runners a base class exists in collective cron, just inherit from it.
 This is a complicated definition to have a class like this::

     from collective.cron import crontab